Matrix Management

 However as we’ve said many times here before, it is not the matrix structure that is the problem it is the ways of working adopted within that structure.
 As Peltz rightly acknowledges, the challenge for P&G is to update their culture.

-A key component of the required culture change in most matrix organizations is to disentangle and decentralize decision making as much as possible – as we discussed in a recent blog[2].
+A key component of the required culture change in most matrix organizations is to speed up, disentangle and decentralize decision making as much as possible – as we discussed in a recent blog[2].
 In their June 2017 report McKinsey deep dive into this issue, arguing that complex organizations like P&G need to consciously consider what type of decisions are being made at different levels, and therefore the best way to tackle them[3].

 Here’s our summary of McKinsey’s latest ABCD categorization of decisions: